dhh1128/codecraft.co/what-is-a-software-architect.md

 Of these duties, items 1, 2, and 3 sometimes get lost or watered down if an aitect is just a senior engineer.
 In that sort of environment, PM may convey a vision to dev without involving architects.
 As a result, the team has conversations about feasibility or cost of implementing, but rarely if ever about whether a requirement is a good idea in the first place.
 Whether a requirement is a good idea is more than just a question of whether customers want it, whether it can generate revenue, and whether it can be built -- it also must take into account things like technical opportunity cost, long-term baggage, effect on the expertise and focus of the engineers who will build it, technical differentiation, and so forth.

 It also might be worth highlighting <a href="what-a-software-architect-is-not.md">some things that I *don't* consider part of an architect's job</a>, for the sake of clarity.
 I'll do that in a separate post.

----

-What a Software Architect is NOT &laquo; Software, Wetware, Webware (2012-06-26 09:04:23)

-[...] another post, I defined the role of a software architect.
-This post points out some duties that are not [...]